Light was added to the Statue of Liberty's torch so that it could serve as New York Harbor's official lighthouse, Believe It Or Not!

 Tale from the vault: mystic fertility statues

 Are you looking to add new members to your family?
 If not, then don't go near the mystic fertility statues.
 It is said that whenever someone touches these statues, the pitter-patter of little feet is not far behind.
-It is a mystery as to how these sacred talismans work.
+It's a mystery as to how these sacred talismans work.
 Unable to find a scientific explanation, officials have been boggled by the possibilities of this mystic force.
 For safekeeping, the statues were housed in the Ripley's offices.
 Despite the measures taken, every woman who touched them became pregnant soon after!
 Although people may think this is just a great coincidence, over and over again the statues have continued to demonstrate their strange power.
-Currently, there are over 500 people who claim that they have witnessed the statues' power.
+Currently, there are over 500 women who claim that they have witnessed the statues' power with their own pregnancies.

 She's a member of the chorus and the track team, but this co-ed loves to go outdoors to study decaying dead bodies at the Body Farm, a training ground for future crime busters!
 At the Forensic Anthropology Center Research Facility at the University of Tennessee, students simulate and study crime scenes in a unique manner.
 A visitor to the so-called "Body Farm" may be horrified to find fresh bodies scattered around the grounds of this facility.
 This isn’t a scene from the latest teen slasher film.
 This controlled setting actually allows students to study the various states of decomposition and help in "time-since-death" estimates and other forensic crime tools.
 Trained with this creative method, students from the facility often go on to become top forensic scientists and crime scene analysts.